- This event has passed.

 Tahmina Sobat is a women’s human rights lawyer from Afghanistan.
 She holds a law degree from Herat University of Afghanistan, an LLM degree in International Human Rights Law from the University of Notre Dame, and a Master’s degree in Gender and Women Studies through the prestigious Fulbright Scholarship at Minnesota State University, Mankato.
 She is currently working on her Ph.D. at the University of Minnesota where her thesis will examine “The Role of Grassroots Feminism in Demilitarization and Peace-Building in Afghanistan.”

-This in-person event is held in collaboration with a three-part virtual series on the same topic, yet requires separate registration.
 For those coming from off campus, please indicate when registering if you will need a parking voucher.

 Registration Questions: email@example.com